Discovering Vision Therapy Blog

 Challenge your child with this award-winning, brain-twisting game.
 Kanoodle is perfect for hours of solo puzzle play and comes in varying levels of difficulty (for players as young as 4).
 It helps develop problem-solving, strategic thinking, and spatial reasoning skills.

-Sort it Out (12+)
+Sort It Out (12+)

 Memory Games